gokul1282/Travelogue/README.md

 - Install NodeJS & MongoDB on your pc.
 - Install the node modules from package.json by: `npm install`
 - To start the project type: `node app.js`
-- Visit `localhost:3000/` on your browser to start he project.
+- Visit `localhost:3000/` on your browser to start the project.

 -------------------